 An audience of predominantly male engineers at a new product launch will have needs, wants and expectations that differ starkly from guests attending an awards night; the savvy event manager distills the audience demographic to shape the choice of MC.

-Find the MC that fits
+3. Find the MC That Fits

 With event objectives, audience expectations and budget firmly in mind, it’s time to draft a shortlist of MCs that fit the bill.
-We say shortlist, because chances are the MC you want will not be available, so you’ll need to approach a few before you finally lock one in.
+We say shortlist, because chances are the MC you want may not be available, so you’ll need to approach a few before you finally lock one in.

 To create the shortlist, consider the MCs’ characteristics and how well they fit with your event, your audiences and budget: